FenixTS/Wokzon-test/README.md

 ## Join Us Today!
 Join us today and experience the convenience of secure transactions and transparent pricing on WOKZON!
 Where Work Meets Ease.
-## Getting Started
-### To get started with WOKZON, follow these steps:

-Sign up for an account on our website.
-Browse through the categories to find the right professional for your needs.
-Connect with the professional directly through our platform.
-Once the job is completed, make a secure payment using our payment system.
-Leave a review and rating for the professional to help others make informed decisions.
 ## Contributors

 - **Fenix T.S**